 For further general information please contact the Office of Summer Programs at 607-871-2122 or via email.
 For technical information about the camp please contact the camp director, Coach Brian Striker.

 Once campers are accepted they will be provided a link to complete the required documents (parental permissions to attend as well as health records) for camp.
-These are required by June 15th.
 Updated immunization information (including dates) is also required at that time.
 (If you do not have updated immunization information on hand, you may want to acquire this from your physician now to avoid processing delays.)

 When campers are not with the coaches, they are supervised by specially-trained Camp Counselors who serve as positive role models, mentors and friends.
 In order to ensure everyone has a safe, healthy and enjoyable time on campus, summer students are expected to abide by the University's summer programs rules & regulations.